Organic Indian Tea: Authentic Indian tea, from Kerala to Darjeeling

 heart tea

-Indian teas are grown in a wide variety of terroirs offering unique taste characteristics.
-Darjeeling, located in the state of Bengal in the foothills of the Himalayas, is particularly renowned for its delicate, highly-perfumed early-blooming black teas and its summer teas, some of which have pronounced muscat grape aromas.
+Darjeeling, located in the state of West Bengal in the foothills of the Himalayas, is particularly renowned for its delicate and highly fragrant first flush black teas and its summer teas, some of which are characterized by highly sought-after muscat grape aromas.

-Darjeeling teas
+Darjeeling Teas

-Darjeeling teas: a protected geographical indication
+Darjeeling teas from India: a effectively protected geographical indication

 Free samples